evan-ting/evan-ting/README.md

 I'm a Software Engineering student at the University of Otago, New Zealand.
 Also the Team Lead of a software team in one of the papers I'm taking right now.

-My dream is to be able to work with cool web technologies, while travelling around the world!
+My dream for the future is to work with cool web technologies and go travelling around the world!

 ## Technologies I'm familiar with: